 ABA Therapy for Autism

-Discriminative stimulus is used a lot in ABA therapy for children with autism, but can be used by a parent or teacher as well to help children or a student in school respond to their social environment in a more positive way with the presence of a discriminative stimulus.
+Discriminative stimulus is used a lot in ABA therapy for children with autism.
+However, it can be used by a parent or teacher as well.
+It is used to help children or students in school respond to their social environment more positively.

 Click here to find out more